 In the past, event planning was a very time-intensive, manual process.
 Thankfully, we now have access to data-driven solutions that make event marketing, planning, and data analytics faster, easier, and more effective than ever.

 These tools don’t just affect the ease of your job; they also affect the satisfaction of your attendees.
 Today’s event-goers expect personalized experiences that operate smoothly with little-to-no tech hiccups.
-Congested registration lines, clunky mobile apps, lack of access to online information, and choppy streaming services can leave attendees feeling frustrated and put your future events at a disadvantage.
+Congested registration lines, clunky mobile apps, lack of access to online information, and choppy streaming services can leave attendees feeling frustrated.
+An unsatisfactory experience could even put your future events at risk for lower participation.

 Mistakes can and will happen, but it’s never a bad idea to brainstorm ways to leverage technology to smooth out the “wrinkles” you’ve experienced in the past while planning events.
 Our next section will cover some of the innovative ways you can use technology to make your next event more tech-driven than ever!